alaromeny/epuckLevyStrategies/controllers/levy_walk/README.md

 # e-puck controller
-This file contains the controller for the e-puck robot
+This file contains the controller for the e-puck robot.
 It:

 - generates a new position to navigate to based on a Levy Distribution in 2D space
 - manages the robot's states between rotating, moving forward and avoiding obstacles